Suzuki Swift: South Africa

 The fourth-generation Swift was launched in South Africa on 27 September 2024, in three trim levels: GL, GL+ and GLX, it is powered by the 1.2-liter gasoline engine.

-Vietnam

-The fourth-generation Swift was launched in Vietnam on 26 June 2025, in the sole variant powered by a 1.2-liter gasoline MHEV engine.

 Powertrain

 A brand new 1.2-liter three-cylinder engine called Z12E was also introduced, replacing the older K12D/N Dualjet four-cylinder engines and available in conventional or mild hybrid versions.
 It is mated to a 5-speed manual transmission or a newly developed lightweight CVT, available for both front or all-wheel drive configurations.
 A 5-speed automated manual transmission Auto Gear Shift (AGS) is also available mainly for Indian market.

 A CNG variant of the Z12E engine was introduced in India in September 2024.